robertopreste/allfreqs/docs/usage.rst

 - ``df``, which returns a dataframe with sequences as rows and single positions as columns;
 - ``frequencies``, which returns a dataframe with the actual allele frequencies for each position.

+By default, allfreqs will add frequencies of non-standard (ambiguous) nucleotides together, showing them in the ``oth`` column of the output; it is possible to show them in separate columns, specific for each of them, using the ``ambiguous=True`` option.

 These allele frequencies can be saved to a csv file using the ``.to_csv()`` method; by default they will be saved to a file called ``all_freqs.csv`` in the current working directory, but this can be